chapdel/fmc/docs/installation/using-the-1-click-installer.md

 weight: 5
 ---

-> **Note**: The one-click install for Mailcoach v4 is currently under review and will be available in the coming days

 If you don't have any PHP or Laravel knowledge, you can still use Mailcoach.

 You can use a one click installer to provision a new server at DigitalOcean.
 This new server will have Mailcoach and all its dependencies pre-installed.